oksure/openalex-research-mcp/NPM_PUBLISHING.md

 # NPM Publishing Guide

-This guide explains how to publish and maintain the `openalex-mcp` package on npm with automated releases.
+This guide explains how to publish and maintain the `openalex-research-mcp` package on npm with automated releases.

 ## Initial Setup (One-Time)